- Run by Imperial College London.

 - Project focused on consultants performing laparoscopic surgery for colorectal cancer.

-- Aims to increase understanding of the factors that influence the adoption and diffusion of innovative cancer treatments in hospitals.
+- Aimed to increase understanding of the factors that influence the adoption and diffusion of innovative cancer treatments in hospitals.

-- Will use a multidisciplinary research approach to analyse the effect of factors including collaborative networks, competition between hospitals and attitudes to best practice guidelines.
+- Used a multidisciplinary research approach to analyse the effect of factors including work networks, behaviour of peers, guidelines, and consultant and hospital characteristics.

-The findings will be used to inform policy on the design and implementation of best practice guidelines and quality standards.
+The findings are being published in various journals and have been presented at national and international conferences.
+The project team anticipates that the results will be used to inform policy on the design and implementation of best practice guidelines and quality standards.

 Health Foundation @HealthFdn

 While policymakers' response to COVID-19 has necessarily been short term, Sir Andrew Dilnot argues the pandemic has… https://t.co/4f7fk3TkJSFollow us on Twitter

 Work with us